Scott Monument, Glasgow

 The Scott Monument is a monument pillar located in George Square the Scottish city of Glasgow.
 A Doric column designed by the architect David Rhind, it is topped by a statue designed by the sculptor John Greenshields.

 It commemorates the Scottish writer Sir Walter Scott, a major figure of the Romantic movement known for his poems and historical Waverley novels.
 Prominent during the Regency era, he organised the Visit of George IV to Scotland in 1822.
-Commissioned in the aftermath of Scott's death in 1832, it was completed in 1837.
+Commissioned in the aftermath of Scott's death in 1832, its foundation stone was laid on 2 October, 1837, although the stone for Scott's statue was not delivered to its sculptor in Edinburgh until April, 1838.